Sequoia Park Zoo: History

-Sequoia Park Zoo was founded in 1907 and is the oldest zoo in California.
+Sequoia Park Zoo was founded in 1907, making it the oldest zoo in California.
 The zoo is located on the land of the native tribe of the Wiyot people, who are a federally recognized tribe in California with over 600 members.
 The city of Eureka, where the zoo is located, is a city on Humboldt Bay, where the Wiyot tribe has lived for thousands of years.
 Since 1907, the zoo has housed an array of animals including large hoof-stock, exotic birds, and small mammals.
 The zoo achieved accreditation from the Association of Zoos and Aquariums (AZA) in 1995.
 Since accreditation the zoo has prioritized conservation, including Species Survival Plan breeding programs and education programs.
 After 100 years of free entry, the zoo started charging admission in the summer of 2008.
 The zoo is partially supported by a foundation which operates a gift shop, café and zoo facility for rentals in addition to fundraising and community outreach.

 Collection

-The zoo exhibits brown-headed spider monkeys and white-handed gibbons.
-Joh-leen the white-handed gibbon passed away in 2019 of old age.
+The zoo exhibits brown-headed spider monkeys, black-headed spider monkeys, and white-handed gibbons.
+Joh-leen the white-handed gibbon died in 2019 of old age.
 Her partner Bono was moved to the Santa Barbara Zoo in February 2020 where he was partnered with a female widow.
 The zoo used to exhibit chimpanzees, one of which lived for fifty years at the zoo, dying at age 62.

 The zoo's "Barnyard" is an educational exhibit that teaches about where food comes from and interact with domesticated animals including: goats, sheep, chickens, red jungle-fowl, rabbits, llamas, alpaca, donkeys, and a cat.
 Non-interactive exhibits include mice, skunk, opossum, a beehive and spiders.
 Birds in the walk-in free-flight aviary include scarlet ibis, spotted whistling ducks, band-tailed pigeons, green heron, Guira cuckoos, Nicobar pigeons, grey parrots, California quails, and Golden pheasants.

 Sequoia Park Zoo's educational building is named "Secrets of the Forest", which features the animals and organisms in the redwood forest.
 A number of insects, reptiles and amphibians species exhibited in the Secrets of the Forest building.

 More exotic animals include crested screamers, Patagonian maras (cavies), Orinoco geese, flamingos, bush dogs, red pandas, Indian muntjac, yaks, Chacoan peccaries, and rheas.

-The Sequoia Park Zoo has received top honors from the Association of Zoos and Aquariums (AZA) 2016 award for Exhibit Design (within zoos operating with a budget under $5 million) for watershed heroes.
+The "Watershed Heroes" habitat focuses on animals that live in and around the rivers in the Pacific Northwest, including river otters, salmon, bald eagles, ravens, and the endangered Northern spotted owl.
+The Sequoia Park Zoo has received top honors from the Association of Zoos and Aquariums (AZA) 2016 award for Exhibit Design (within zoos operating with a budget under $5 million) for the Watershed Heroes habitat.

+With funding from the Bear River Band of the Rohnerville Rancheria, the "Bear & Coyote" habitat currently houses three black bears named Tule, Ishŭng, and Nabu.
+Bear River chose the names Ishŭng (meaning "she likes to eat") and Kunabulilh (meaning "he bites," nicknamed Nabu).